joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/25/theater/lowcountry-review.html

 **Pelicans select Jeremiah Fears with No. 7 pick in the 2025 NBA Draft**\
-`The 6-foot-3 guard arrived in Norman as a top 25 recruit and was named to the SEC All-Freshman team.`\
+`The 6-foot-3 guard arrived in Norman as a top-25 recruit and was named to the SEC All-Freshman team.`\
 https://nytimes.com/athletic/6451491/2025/06/25/jeremiah-fears-pelicans-nba-draft-2025/

 **Blue Jays' Max Scherzer fires five innings in return to rotation**\